soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

  **To find the supervision mailbox address**

-1. Sign into the [Security &amp; Compliance Center](https://protection.office.com) using credentials for an admin account in your Office 365 organization.
+1. Sign into the [Compliance Center](https://compliance.microsoft.com) using credentials for an admin account in your organization.

 2. Go to **Supervision**.